iHeartDogs is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

 Choosing Ingredients for Homemade Dog Treats

-Ingredients are the most important part of homemade dog treats because you need to ensure that everything your dog is eating is safe, and if possible, beneficial to their health.
+Ingredients are the most important part of homemade dog treats because you need to ensure that everything your dog eats is safe and, if possible, beneficial to its health.
 Here are some tips for selecting the best ingredients.

 Ingredients to Avoid

-First off, you should steer clear of any foods that are toxic to dogs, such as chocolate, xylitol, raisins, and garlic.
-Any of those ingredients could be life-threatening for canines in extreme cases.
+First, you should steer clear of foods that are toxic to dogs, such as chocolate, xylitol, raisins, and garlic.
+In extreme cases, any of those ingredients could be life-threatening for canines.

-Some other ingredients to avoid include excessive salt, sugar, corn, soy, and wheat because too much of those ingredients could cause reactions in dogs.
-It’s also best to stay away from artificial coloring and flavoring for the same reason.
+Some other ingredients to avoid include excessive salt, sugar, corn, soy, and wheat because too much of them could cause reactions in dogs.
+It’s also best to avoid artificial coloring and flavoring for the same reason.

 Safe Alternatives